NullArray/Mimir/README.md

 # Mimir
 OSINT Threat Intel Interface - Named after the old Norse God of knowledge.

-Mimir functions as a CLI to [HoneyDB](https://riskdiscovery.com/honeydb/about) which in short is an OSINT aggragative threat intel pool.
+Mimir functions as a CLI to [HoneyDB](https://riskdiscovery.com/honeydb/about) which in short is an OSINT aggregative threat intel pool.
 Starting the program brings you to a menu the options for which are as follows.

 ```
 1. Fetch Threat Feed        5.
 Visualize Top Malicious Hosts in Browser